 – Where to stay after visiting the black sand beach? –

-I actually had to go back to Hella for one more night as there was nothing available all the way to Eglissadir (something like 5-6h drive).
+I actually had to go back to Hella for one more night as there was nothing available all the way to Eglissadir (something like a 5-6h drive).
 Don’t repeat my mistakes, book in advance (especially if traveling in August, the highest season).

 Day 4 – Glacier day